 Woodridge School District social worker Gina Pogue-Reeder says

 she has seen children develop anxiety when they miss standardized

 tests and need to be tested separately.

-"I believe that kids need to be in school as much as possible," she says.
+"I believe that kids need to be in school as much as possible,"

 According to Pogue-Reeder, not only are they losing classroom